eanthony76/vizzy/README.md

 This package serves to provide visualizations from your NLP data.
-The Dataset class takes two arguments- a pandas dataframe and a column you wish to visualize.

-The EDA techniques found in this notebook can be found at the following places:
+This package was inspired by the work of NeptuneAI and this blog post: https://neptune.ai/blog/exploratory-data-analysis-natural-language-processing-tools

-https://neptune.ai/blog/exploratory-data-analysis-natural-language-processing-tools
+This repository contains the Vizzy package and some sample notebooks to help you get started using Vizzy.